Billions Won. Fight for Your Future Today: (888) 493-1629

 As plants continue to age out, it's more vital than ever to replace old parts and create safer processes.
 Meanwhile, companies are trying to spend even less on maintenance.

-The Texas City plant accident attorneys at Arnold & Itkin have seen it happen again and again: hundreds of workers get injured in a refinery explosion (or any other disaster), but the company does nothing to help them recover.
+The Texas City plant accident attorneys at Arnold & Itkin have seen it happen again and again: numerous workers get injured in a refinery explosion (or any other disaster), but the company does nothing to help them recover.
 Instead of the faithful support they've been told to expect, workers are left out in the cold—forced to watch helplessly as their savings are devastated by medical costs while they're unable to work.
 It's unacceptable.
 Our firm works with Texas City plant accident survivors to ensure that they have money to pay for groceries, keep their homes, pay for treatment, and provide for themselves and their loved ones.

 In terms of scale and loss of life, the Texas City Disaster is the single worst explosion in US industrial history (and one of the largest non-nuclear explosions in world history).
 It was allegedly caused by a lit cigarette that was left in the cargo hold of the SS Grandcamp, which was holding 2,200 tons of ammonia nitrate.
 A fire broke out on the ship the morning of April 16, 1947, that eventually detonated the ammonia nitrate.
 The resulting shockwave could be felt 250 miles away, and the explosion's impact eventually killed 560+ people.

 The BP Texas City Refinery Explosion of 2005